quic/cloud-ai-sdk/README.md

-# Qualcomm Cloud AI Developer Resources
+# Qualcomm Cloud AI SDK - Developer Resources
 This repository provides developers with 3 key resources

     - Models - Recipes for CV and NLP models to run on Cloud AI platforms performantly